mohamedarshath0506/practice/block-inline.md

 ## Description

-The div tag element is a block-level and is often used as a container for other HTML elements.
+The div tag element is a block-level and is often used as a container for other HTML elements (full width).

-The span tag element is an inline container used to mark up a part of a text, or a part of a document.
+The span tag element is an inline container used to mark up a part of a text, or a part of a document (content width only).

 ```md040
 <!DOCTYPE html>